 And to be clear, this is not a sponsored post.
-I have been using this face wash every evening for almost a year now.
+I have been using this face wash every evening for over a year now.
 And I really want to share why I love it so much.
 In short, I can say It’s the mildest, and still most effective face wash I have ever tried.

 In this post, I will tell you all about this product, how I use it and why I love it.
 And also give some additional advice regarding face washes in general.

 This is my table of content:

 - The facts about Bioderma Sensibio Gel Moussant

 - Where do I find it?

 - Save your money – a face wash does not need to be expensive

 - Paraben-free face wash – is it necessary?